MakeMagazinDE/HOAX/LATEST/readme.md

 ### Using the new HX3 remote/update program

-Copy whole contents of this directory to a new folder on your hard disk, for example E:\HOAX\LATEST\.
+Copy whole contents of this directory to a new folder on your hard disk, for example E:\HX3\LATEST\.
 See http://wiki.keyboardpartner.de/index.php?title=HX3_Remote/Update_Application for details.

 ### Last Build